 Check your exhaust isn't leaking by starting your engine in a well-ventilated place and listening at the rear for unusual sounds or black smoke.
 Any of these symptoms will need addressing as your exhaust could be releasing harmful fumes.

 Your front and back plates should be held on securely, clean, not cracked or faded.
-The letters and numbers should match those displayed in your car's V5C Registration Certificate, be legible from 20 metres away and comply with
+The letters and numbers should match those displayed in your car's V5C Registration Certificate, be legible from 20 metres away and comply with legal requirements.

 Check your horn emits a continuous, uniform sound which is loud enough to attract the attention of others.
 If it's not working, the fuse may need replacing or the horn may need cleaning.